MARPAT: Development

-MARPAT was designed by Timothy O'Neill, Anabela Dugas, Kenneth G. Henley, John Joseph Heisterman, Jr., Luisa DeMorais Santos, Gabriel R. Patricio, and Deirdre E. Townes.
+MARPAT was designed by Timothy O'Neill, Anabela Dugas, Kenneth G. Henley, John Joseph Heisterman Jr., Luisa DeMorais Santos, Gabriel R. Patricio, and Deirdre E. Townes.

 The concept of using miniature swatches of color as opposed to large splotches is not new.
 In World War II, German troops used various patterns similar to the current German Flecktarn, which involved similar small dabs of color on a uniform to provide camouflage.

 The Canadian Forces originally developed the pattern called CADPAT, on which MARPAT was based.
-Timothy O'Neill's USMC design team in charge of this process, initially with the assistance of Kenneth G. Henley and then John Joseph Heisterman, Jr. (both active duty U.S. Marine Scout Snipers), went through over 150 different camo patterns before selecting three samples that met their initial objectives.
-These were two versions of tigerstripe and an older design of Rhodesian Brushstroke.
+O'Neill's USMC design team in charge of this process, initially with the assistance of Kenneth G. Henley and then John Joseph Heisterman Jr. (both active duty U.S. Marine Scout Snipers), went through over 150 different camo patterns before selecting three samples that met their initial objectives.
+These were two versions of tigerstripe and an older design of Rhodesian DPM.
 The influence of tigerstripe can still be seen in the final MARPAT.
 These three samples were then reconstructed using new shapes and unique color blends that would allow a more effective uniform in a great range of environments.

 The new patterns were then field tested in different environments, day and night, with night vision and various optics.
 MARPAT did exceptionally well in their wet uniform test when viewed with night vision while illuminated with IR, where normally patterns appear as a solid.
 The MARPAT patent lists U.S. Army research into fractal pattern camouflage as the basis for MARPAT.

 The MARPAT pattern was chosen in a run-off against seven other patterns at the USMC Scout Sniper Instructor School.

 Preliminary development of MARPAT began in April 2000, with field testing of the pattern and the MCCUU beginning in 2001.
 The patent for the MARPAT pattern was filed on 19 June 2001, whereas the patent for the MCCUU uniform was filed on 7 November 2001.
 Early prototypes of the MARPAT desert pattern from 2001 featured grey, whereas the finished product did not.

 In 2001, Marine Forces Pacific Lt.
 Gen. Frank Libutti and Sgt.
 Maj.
 Stephen Mellinger were the first Marines to publicly wear the uniform before the uniform made its official debut at Camp Lejeune, North Carolina on 17 January 2002.
 In February 2003, MARPAT-patterned helmet covers began to be produced.
 The replacement of the BDU and DCU by the MCCUU was completed on 1 October 2004, a year ahead of the original requirement date set in 2001 of 1 October 2005.

 The MARPAT uniform was officially fielded as standard issue to the officer candidates of OCC-181 at MCB Quantico and the recruits of 3rd BN Mike Company at MCRD San Diego in late 2002;It continues to be the USMC's standard issue uniform pattern to date.

 In all, the MARPAT development process from concept to completion took 18 months, the fastest time for a U.S. military-developed camouflage pattern to be produced.